andrewrk/groovebasin/doc/protocol.md

  * Type: `[fieldName]`
  * `fieldName`: description of field

-Datetimes are always communicated as a `string`, in simplified extended ISO format ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)), which is always 24 characters long: `YYYY-MM-DDTHH:mm:ss.sssZ`.
-The timezone is always zero UTC offset, as denoted by the suffix "Z".

 After establishing a WebSocket connection, the next thing you probably want to do is [subscribe](#subscribe) to information relevant to you.